sevabit/sevabit/README.md

 ## Information

-Loki is a private cryptocurrency based on Monero.
-Loki currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Loki Messenger).
+Sevabit is a private cryptocurrency based on Monero.
+Sevabit currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Sevabitnet) and a messenger that offers private communications based on the Signal protocol (Sevabit Messenger).

 More information on the project can be found on the website and in the whitepaper.

-Loki is an open source project, and we encourage contributions from anyone with something to offer.
+Sevabit is an open source project, and we encourage contributions from anyone with something to offer.
 For more information on contributing, please contact team@loki.network

-## Compiling Loki from source
+## Compiling Sevabit from source

 ### Dependencies